Why Do I Feel Unworthy of Love

 You may have learned, directly or indirectly, that being accepted depended on how you behaved, how you performed, or how well you met certain expectations.

-Over time, this creates a quiet belief in the background:
+Over time, this can create a quiet belief that operates in the background of everyday life:

 If that feels familiar, you may also recognize patterns like: